Membership

 Automatic Payment Order

-Corporate companies can create automatic payment orders for as many license plates as they want through the website, view and follow their orders on the website and mobile application.
-They can remove license plates from the current orders without canceling any order by deleting the license plates they want to remove from the registered license plates page.
-Click here for the corporate automatic payment order guideline.
+Corporate companies can create automatic payment instructions for as many license plates as they wish through the website and view or track their instructions through both the website and the mobile application.
+They can remove license plates from active instructions without canceling the entire order by deleting the desired license plates from the Registered License Plates page.
+Click here to view the Corporate Automatic Payment Instruction Guideline.

-Individual users can give automatic payment orders to their maximum 5 plates both on the website and on the mobile application.
+Individual users can set up automatic payment instructions for up to five license plates through the website or the mobile app.

 Route

-In 2003, a pre-feasibility study was conducted for the Bosphorus crossing based on the findings of the Transportation Master Plan Survey prepared by Istanbul University in the name of the Istanbul Metropolitan Municipality in 1997.
-Accordingly, it was determined that a road tunnel be constructed under the Bosphorus based on the conclusion that a new bridge on the Bosphorus would lead to significant environmental problems as well as additional planning and design challenges.
-In 2005, a feasibility study was conducted to examine existing route options for the Tunnel.
-Based on this feasibility study, the present route was adopted, due in large part to the following reasons
+In 2003, a pre-feasibility study for a Bosphorus crossing was conducted based on findings from the Transportation Master Plan Survey prepared by Istanbul University on behalf of the Istanbul Metropolitan Municipality in 1997.
+The study concluded that a road tunnel should be constructed beneath the Bosphorus, as a new bridge would create significant environmental impacts as well as additional planning and design challenges.
+In 2005, a feasibility study was carried out to assess available route options for the Tunnel.
+Based on this study, the current route was adopted primarily for the following reasons:

-• The lowest investment cost due to the shortness of the Tunnel;
+• The lowest investment cost due to the Tunnel’s shorter length.

-• Availability of sufficient area for the establishment of the construction sites and operational facilities (toll plazas, operations buildings).
+• The availability of sufficient space for construction sites and operational facilities (including toll plazas and operations buildings).

-Eurasia Tunnel can be accessed from Kazlıçeşme, Kocamustafapaşa, Yenikapı and Kumkapı on the European side and Acıbadem, Uzunçayır and Göztepe on the Asian side.
+The Eurasia Tunnel can be accessed via Kazlıçeşme, Kocamustafapaşa, Yenikapı, and Kumkapı on the European side, and via Acıbadem, Uzunçayır, and Göztepe on the Asian side.

-Entry and exit points for the Tunnel are located in Koşuyolu on the Asian side and Kumkapı on the European side.
+The entry and exit points of the Tunnel are located at Koşuyolu on the Asian side and at Kumkapı on the European side.

 Toll Fee

-The tolls of the Eurasia Tunnel are paid one-way for each vehicle.
-The current fee schedule can be found on the Fees page.
+Toll fees for the Eurasia Tunnel are charged one way per vehicle.
+The current toll fee schedule can be found on the Fees page.

-Pass violation fines can be paid via banks, Eurasia Tunnel’s website or mobile site and here.
-Payments can also be made via credit card.
+Fines for toll violations can be paid through banks, the Eurasia Tunnel website, or the mobile app.
+Payments may also be made by credit card.

-You can check your pass status on the Eurasia Tunnel website or mobile site and also by clicking here .
+You can check your payment status on the Eurasia Tunnel website by clicking here, or via the Eurasia Tunnel mobile app.

-The toll can be paid without the need to stop by using the Express Toll Collection System (HGS) with the help of the state-of-the-art technology free flow portal.
-There are no cash payment plazas in the Tunnel.
+The toll fee can be paid without stopping using the Express Toll Collection System (HGS) and state-of-the-art free-flow portal technology.
+There are no cash toll booths within the Tunnel.

-Yes, vehicles will be able to travel through the Tunnel by making payments via HGS system.
-There are no cash payment plazas.
+Yes, vehicles can travel through the Tunnel by paying via the HGS system.
+There are no cash toll booths.

-• Toll payments for the Eurasia Tunnel pass can be made via the free flow portal by using HGS.
+• Toll fees for the Eurasia Tunnel are collected through the free-flow portal using the HGS system.

-• Since there are no cash payment plazas at the Eurasia Tunnel, drivers are required to obtain their HGS cards from PTT branches, sale points at the entry/exit of state highways or from contracted banks.
+• Since there are no cash toll booths at the Eurasia Tunnel, drivers must obtain their HGS cards from PTT branches, authorized sales points at the entry or exit of state highways, or contracted banks.

-• Any pass from the Eurasia Tunnel without the required balance on your HGS card will be deemed a “Pass Violation” just as on toll highways and bridges.
+• Any passage through the Eurasia Tunnel without sufficient balance on your HGS card will be considered a “toll violation,” just as on other toll roads and bridges.

-• In the case of a pass violation, you can easily query your status on our website www.avrasyatuneli.com.
+• In the event of a toll violation, you can easily check your status on the Eurasia Tunnel website or the mobile app.

-• You can safely pay any outstanding amounts via credit card without a fine within 15 calendar days.
+• You can securely pay any outstanding toll by credit card without incurring a fine if payment is made within 15 calendar days.

-• However, the law stipulates that if the balance of your account fails to cover fees or you do not pay the outstanding amount within 15 calendar days, a fine in the amount of 4 times more of the original toll will be imposed on your pass violation.
+• However, under the law, if your account balance is insufficient or payment is not completed within 15 calendar days, a fine equal to four times the original toll will be imposed.

 Safety

-• Automatic Accident – Incident Investigation and Closed Circuit TV (CCTV) System
+• Automatic Accident and Incident Detection System and Closed-Circuit Television (CCTV) System

 • Smart Transportation System